Our Distinctives

 EQUIPPING OF THE SAINTS

 God has gifted the church with pastor-teachers to equip the saints to do the work of the ministry (Eph 4:11-12).
-The members of the church are responsible to exercise their giftedness in the body.
+The members of the church are responsible for exercising their giftedness in the body.

 CONNECTING

-Our desire is to help God’s people connect to God and to one another.
+We desire to help God’s people connect to God and one another.
 We strive to provide a variety of ways to help God’s people connect into fellowship with one another.

 SPIRITUAL GROWTH